aikidomusubi/aikidomusubi.com/en/fees.md

 ---
 layout: page
 title: Fees
 description: Registration is free of charge.
 We offer discounts for families.
-And we also give you 1 month free trial with no obligation.
+And we also give you 2 classes free trial with no obligation.
 For more information about the different fees and payment methods, contact us.
 permalink: /en/fees/
 lang: en
 i18n-ref: fees-UjbuGtGz